HaiderAli170/Technology-Stack-Componnet/README.md

-Technology Stack Component
+🚀 Technology Stack Component

 A reusable Technology Stack component built with Next.js , Tailwind CSS
-, and Sera UI
+, Sera UI
+, and GSAP
 .
-Easily showcase the technologies your project uses in a clean, responsive design.
+Easily showcase the technologies your project uses in a clean, animated, and responsive design.

 📦 Features